 Writers Write is a comprehensive writing resource.
 In this post, we’ve shared advice from the iconic American author, Dr Seuss on writing.

-Theodor Seuss Geisel (Dr Seuss) was an American writer, poet, and cartoonist who published 46 children’s books including Green Eggs and Ham and The Cat in the Hat.
+Dr Seuss, who was born Theodor Seuss Geisel, was an American writer, poet, and cartoonist.
+He published 46 children’s books including Green Eggs and Ham and The Cat in the Hat.
 His works have been adapted for television, film, and theatre.
 He won the Lewis Carroll Shelf Award twice.

 Today is the anniversary of his birthday.
 He was born 2 March 1904, and died 24 September 1991.
 His birthday has been adopted as the annual date for National Read Across America Day, an initiative created by the National Education Association.